meinjens/happytechlead.github.io/software-qualitaet/zuverlaessigkeit/verfuegbarkeit.md

 ---
 layout: page
 title: Verfuegbarkeit
-permalink: /softwarequality/zuverlaessigkeit/verfuegbarkeit
+permalink: /software-qualitaet/zuverlaessigkeit/verfuegbarkeit
 ---

-## Fehlertoleranz

-Fault tolerance.
-Degree to which a system, product or component operates as intended despite the presence of hardware or software faults
+Degree to which a system, product or component is operational and accessible when required for use.

 ## Taktiken

-* Fail Fast

 ## Praktiken

+* Clustering
+* Multi-Hosting / -Clouding

 ## Wechselwirkungen mit anderen NFAs

+* Geringe Verfügbarkeit -> Fehler -> Ausfall -> Wirtschaftlicher Schaden